NJ's State-Run Coronavirus Testing Sites Expand To Residents Without Symptoms

 "Social distancing and social solitude is all we have to save lives,'' Murphy said, noting there is still no vaccine or cure to eradicate the potentially fatal virus.

-Separately, Murphy called it ignorant and repugnant to use words like fascist and Hitler to criticize public officials from both major political party.
-"Words matter,'' he said.
+Separately, Murphy called it demeaning, entirely false, ignorant and repugnant for "misguided people" to use words like fascism and Hitler to protest freely-elected public officials from both major political party.

 A list of the state's 122 public test sites can be found by clicking here.